Frost-Codes/Frost-Codes/README.md

 - 👋 Hi, I’m Frost-Codes
+- 🌱 Fullstack Engineer
+- 🎓 BSc Computer Science
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently taking a bachelors degree in computer science
-- 💞️ I’m looking to collaborate in wonderful AI projects
+- 💞️ Looking for exciting opportunities in AI, frontend, backend and everything in between
 - 📽️ I also run a programming YouTube Channel check it here: https://www.youtube.com/@TechWithIan
 - 📫 Feel free to reach out to me ...